1854books/VCRM/README.md

 Prakriti, is Jada, insentient.
 It is all compound and insentient.
 Wherever there is law, it is proof that the region of its play is insentient.
 Mind, intelligence, will, and everything else is insentient.
-But they are all reflecting the sentiency, the "Chit" of some being who is beyond all this, whom the Sāṅkhya philosophers call "Purusha".
+But they are all reflecting the sentiency, the “Chit“ of some being who is beyond all this, whom the Sāṅkhya philosophers call “Purusha“.
 The Purusha is the unwitting cause of all the changes in the universe.
 That is to say, this Purusha, taking Him in the universal sense, is the God of the universe.
 It is said that the will of the Lord created the